iotaledger/firefly/docs/specifications/deep-links.md

 Deep links are special URLs that, when navigated to, open applications rather than a website.
-They are useful for a number of things, however in our case we are interested in the user experiences that they enable between websites, applications, platforms, etc. by providing more interoperability.
+In our case we are interested in the user experiences that they enable between websites, applications, platforms, etc. by providing more interoperability.

 Firefly has its own deep link scheme, exposing (limited) functionality that is required in